am-an-kumar/mws-restaurant-stage-1/README.md

 - [Mapbox](https://www.mapbox.com/)
 - [normalize.css](https://necolas.github.io/normalize.css/)

+## Live Link
+You can visit [this](https://aman-kumar-rai.github.io/mws-restaurant-stage-1/) github static page and play around with the application.

 ## Using Locally

 Go to the [GitHub repo](https://github.com/aman-kumar-rai/mws-restaurant-stage-1/) for this site and clone it.
 After that:
 * execute ```npm install``` to install live-server
 * execute ```npm start``` to start a local server which will also open the app in your default browser.

+## Contributing

+This projects is a demo project, but if you feel like creating a pull request, feel free to do so.
+Just follow the standard coding practices.

 # Project Overview (Original README)